utmapp/docs.getutm.app/settings-qemu/drive/drive.md

 {: .warning }
 When you delete a non-removable drive, the data will be deleted as well.
 If the drive is removable, no data is deleted.

+## Boot Order
+The boot order of devices are in the order they appear on the list.

+{: .label .label-green }
+**macOS**

+To change the drive order, either right/secondary click the drive on the left toolbar and select "Move Up"/"Move Down" or drag and drop the drive in the desired order.

+{: .label .label-blue }
+**iOS**

+To change the drive order, tap "Edit" on the top right and you can drag and drop the drive entries.

 ## Removable Drive
 Non-removable drives are stored in the .utm package.
 Removable drives only store a bookmark to the drive image and should be used for ISOs and other disk images.